StagPython/ministag/README.md

 uv tool install .
 ```

-This installs `ministag` in a dedicated virtual environment and make it
+This installs `ministag` in a dedicated virtual environment and makes it
 available in a standard location (usually `~/.local/bin`).

 Running